Lit-97/hair-salon-website/README.md

-# Salon Luxe – Next.js Project
+# Salon Luxe Website

-This project is a modern redesign of the Salon Luxe website, created to showcase my growth as a web developer.
-The original Salon Luxe site was my first website project.
-With this new version, I wanted to highlight my improved skills and create a fully interactive, visually appealing site.
+This project is the original Salon Luxe website, created as my first full website project.
+It showcases a luxury hair salon with a simple, elegant design and core functionality.
+This version demonstrates my early web development skills and focuses on a clean, responsive layout with essential features.

 ## Table of contents